Groovalicious WOMAD - Trust me, Its good!

 Friday night at WOMAD was great.
 Being live, the music was raw and energetic.
 You can really feel the music and you cant help but to absorb the happy vibe.

-Just go.
+If you had the opportunity to attend WOMAD, just go.
 You wont regret it.
 Serious!
 The worse case scenario is that you could possibly be surrounded by perspiring, stinky people but the music and atmosphere will more than make up for it!

 WOMAD Singapore 2007